0ero1ne/bandit/README.md

 `bandit20@bandit:~$ nc -l -p 32666`

-On the right pane connect with the binary inside `HOME`.
+On the right pane connect with the binary `suconnect` passing the port `32666`.

 `bandit20@bandit:~$ ./suconnect 32666`